Sandbar Fight: Aftermath

 On September 24, five days after the brawl, Samuel Wells wrote to the press, claiming that Crain's shooting of Cuny constituted premeditated murder.
-On October 3, Crain wrote in a letter, "Bowie at the same time was drawing his pistol.
-I drew away at him; he says now that I did not touch him but drew his fire.
-He lies; I shot him through the body as he is shot.
-I could not miss, shooting not further than ten feet and the object is to excuse his conduct for killing our poor friend [Major Wright]."
-Crain was attacking any claim of self-defense that Bowie might mount with respect to Wright's death.
+On October 3, Crain wrote in a letter, "Bowie, at the same time, was drawing his pistol.
+I drew away from him; he says now that I did not touch him but drew his fire.
+He lies; I shot him through the body as he shot me.
+I could not miss, shooting not further than ten feet, and the object is to excuse his conduct for killing our poor friend [Major Wright]."
+Crain was attacking any claim of self-defense that Bowie might mount concerning Wright's death.
 These and other accounts of the brawl by participants were colored by legal considerations.
-Samuel L. Wells III died within a month of an unrelated fever, so his testimony was not long available to support criminal charges.
+Samuel L. Wells, III, died within a month of an unrelated fever, so his testimony was not long available to support criminal charges.

-Discrepancies also exist in many other elements of the accounts: the number injured, the nature of their wounds, the precise sequence of events.
+Discrepancies also exist in many other accounts, including the number injured, the nature of their wounds, and the precise sequence of events.
 The brawlers themselves provided few and probably biased accounts, and avoided local law enforcement and the press.
 Unbiased observers, who provided numerous accounts, could not initially reliably name the participants, many of whom were strangers to them.
 The eyewitness accounts were also embellished with time.

-Regional and national newspapers soon picked up the story, which became known as the "Sandbar Fight".
+Regional and national newspapers soon picked up the story, known as the "Sandbar Fight."
 Bowie's fighting prowess and his knife were described in detail; he had matched or bested multiple opponents after being severely wounded.
-Most of the eyewitnesses and a few of the participants provided accounts to the press (Bowie notably did not).
+Most eyewitnesses and a few participants provided accounts to the press (Bowie notably did not).
 Eyewitness accounts agreed that Bowie did not attack first, and that the others had focused their attack on Bowie because "they considered him the most dangerous man among their opposition."
 Within a few decades, press accounts departed greatly from the eyewitness versions.

-A grand jury was convened in nearby Natchez, Mississippi to determine whether or not criminal charges should be brought.
-Bowie was never called to testify and no indictments were returned.
+A grand jury was convened in nearby Natchez to determine whether or not criminal charges should be brought.
+Bowie was never called to testify, and no indictments were returned.